Family Faith Formation

 For many decades now the Church has consistently taught that parents are the first evangelizers and teachers of their children in their faith.
 You, parents, already know that you are the day in, day out teachers of your children and all things.
 This should be no different when it comes to knowing, loving, and serving Jesus Christ!
 You know how satisfying it is to watch your child learn something—some skill, some trait—especially one that you have imparted to them.
 The Church and this parish want to help you reclaim and celebrate the dignity and duty that comes with Holy Matrimony by occupying that irreplaceable role of forming your children in the faith.

-To make this happen we are embarking on a new model of faith formation in 2017.
-We are initiating Family Faith Formation.
-This program provides an opportunity for you and your children to learn and grow together as you experience the truth and beauty of our Catholic faith.
+Our new model of Family Faith Formation that was implemented in the school year 2017-2018, will continue in 2018-2019 which provides an opportunity for you and your children to learn and grow together as you experience the truth and beauty of our Catholic faith.
 To support you in this journey our Family Program features, in short, the following four dimensions:

 - Monthly parent sessions,